-Report on Compliance for Major Federal Program
+Report on Compliance for Each Major Federal Program

-We have audited the Oxford Area School District's ("the District") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the District's major federal program for the year ended June 30, 2020.
-The District's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and recommendations.
+We have audited the Oxford Area School District's ("the District") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the District's major federal programs for the year ended June 30, 2021.
+The District's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and recommendations.